helidon-io/helidon/docs/modules/data-jdbc/data-jdbc.md

 escape.
 A line comment begins when `--` is followed by whitespace, an ISO control character, or the end of the SQL text.
 Block comments are not nested.

-Oracle `q` and `nq` literals begin at a token boundary.
+Data JDBC recognizes an Oracle `q` or `nq` literal only when its prefix does not immediately follow a letter, digit, underscore, or dollar sign.
 SQL Server bracketed identifiers require particular care because Data JDBC treats square brackets as ordinary punctuation.
-Text that resembles a parameter marker inside those brackets can therefore be recognized as a marker.
+A colon or question mark inside a bracketed identifier can therefore be interpreted as a parameter marker and cause parameter validation or binding to fail.

 ## Local Transactions